mindsdb/mindsdb/docs/GoogleColab.md

 This is where it gets interesting.
 It's now up to you to install any dataset you want, so long as its a CSV file.
 We'll be linking it to colab next.
 In this example we'll be using a students dataset from kaggle.
 You can get it [here](https://www.kaggle.com/spscientist/students-performance-in-exams) if you want to follow along.

 Once you have your CSV dataset, download it and put it in a new folder on your Google Drive.
-We'll call ours `Dataset`.
+We'll call ours `Datasets`.
 We'll import it into colab using the following lines
 ```Python
 from google.colab import drive